Christopher Wilder: Texas and Kansas murders

 On March 21, 1984, Wilder approached Terry Diane Walden, a 23-year-old wife, mother, and nursing student at Lamar University in Beaumont, Texas, about posing as a model.
 She turned him down, but ran across him again two days later, March 23, and he kidnapped her then.
 Wilder raped her, stabbed her to death and dumped her body in a canal, where she was found on March 26.

 After killing Walden, Wilder fled in her rust-colored 1981 Mercury Cougar.
 On March 25, Wilder abducted 21-year-old Suzanne Wendy Logan at the Penn Square Mall in Oklahoma City.
-Wilder took her 180 miles north to Newton, Kansas, and checked into room 30 of the Interstate 35 Inn.
-After breakfast the next morning, he drove to Milford Reservoir, 90 miles northeast of Newton near Junction City, Kansas, where he stabbed her to death and dumped her body under a cedar tree.
+Wilder took her 180 mi north to Newton, Kansas, and checked into room 30 of the Interstate 35 Inn.
+After breakfast the next morning, he drove to Milford Reservoir, 90 mi northeast of Newton near Junction City, Kansas, where he stabbed her to death and dumped her body under a cedar tree.